Linda Gorim, PhD

 Research

-Background: Western Canadian cropping systems are dominated by tight cereals, pulses and canola crop rotations.
-These tight crop rotations are selected for their profitability, but are quickly becoming unfeasible due to serious diseases such as Clubroot and Aphanomyces.
-Simplistic crop rotations are also increasingly reliant on chemical inputs (such as fungicides, herbicides and pesticides).
-Controlling diseases requires extending and diversifying crop rotations along with integration of superior genetics and advanced agronomic practices.
-Long term solutions require a systems perspective of the role of cropping rotations and agronomic practices on crop, soil, and pest function.
+Background: Tight cereals, pulses, and canola crop rotations dominate Western Canadian cropping systems.
+These tight crop rotations are selected for profitability but quickly become unfeasible due to serious diseases such as clubroot and aphanomyces.
+Simplistic crop rotations also increasingly rely on chemical inputs (such as fungicides, herbicides, and pesticides).
+Controlling diseases requires extending and diversifying crop rotations, integrating superior genetics and advanced agronomic practices.
+Long-term solutions require a systems perspective of the role of crop rotations and agronomic practices on crop, soil, and pest function.

 Teaching